Erindale, Mississauga

 Erindale is a historical neighbourhood located within the central part of the city of Mississauga, west of Toronto, Ontario, Canada.
 Erindale is named in honour of the birthplace of the first rector of the village, Reverend James Magrath from Erin (Ireland).

 It runs along Dundas Street West.
 The centre of the old village is just to the east of the Credit River valley.
-A large campus of the University of Toronto, known as University of Toronto Mississauga, is located on the west bank of the river.
+A large campus of the University of Toronto, known as the University of Toronto Mississauga and formerly Erindale College, is located on the west bank of the river.

 Rivière du Credit

 During the 17th and 18th centuries, French trappers named the river on which Erindale sits as "Rivière du Credit".
 Aboriginal peoples called it the "trusting river" because the guns, knives and kettles they obtained in exchange for their furs and woven baskets were often bought on credit.

 As settlement progressed, the Mississauga Indians sold their land.
 In the treaty of 1805 signed by Chief Quenippenon the tribe ceded 70784 acre.
 A second sale of 648,000 acres (2,620 km^{2}) followed in 1818.